futurelogxyz/futurelogxyz.github.io/content/en/about.md

 This person hasn't figured out how to introduce himself 🤔

 ## About this site
-this is wallezen's blog, share writings about technology, engineering, programming, tools, life and more.
+Share writings about engineering, programming, tools, projects and more.

 <section class="section section-sm mt-5 mb-5">
     <div class="container-fluid">